 I have discovered a newcomer to the Berlin craft beer scene: a true microbrewery!
 Malz & Moritz brew their beer in batches of only 1.000 liters.
 It all started with three friends who experimented with brewing during their university studies.
 Being engineers, they modified a washing machine (can you believe it?!) for their first couple of brews and quickly built larger facilities first with a capacity of 30 liters, then 200 liters.
 In 2015, they officially founded Malz & Moritz and set up in an industrial park at the south-west tip of Berlin, where they hand-built a professional brewing facility.

 Their Pale Ale and Blonde Ale have found their way into many restaurants and delicatessen stores in Berlin, most notably the KaDeWe gourmet food hall – the crowning glory for any high-quality food or drinks producer.
+They even do caterings!
 I recommend visiting them right at the source, though.
 Don’t be shy- if you ask politely, the brewmaster might even give you a quick tour!
 You will notice that everything is done by hand, even filling, sealing and labelling every single bottle.

 It can be a little tricky to find the brewery; you cannot see it directly from the street.
 Make sure to navigate to where I placed the pin.
 You will see a large poster of theirs (see picture).
 Walk through the gate and right to the end of the long street, then turn left, walk through a second gate and continue straight on until you reach the last building.
 The brewery is on the right!